 There are car parks at the northern and southern ends of Oak Beach which also provide pedestrian access to the foreshore.
-There is no vehicle or boat access to Oak Beach, however, there are anecdotal reports of residents launching sailing boats from the shore.
+There is no vehicle or boat access to Oak Beach, however, there are anecdotal reports of residents launching sailing boats from the shore or removing rocks to gain access to the beach for boat launching.